Index

 -- | Decrements the value by one. | A-- returns 4 |

-This is a small example.
-If we change the operator to any of the ones above, we will get the corresponding output.
+This is just a small example.
+If you change the operator to any above you will see how it gives the corresponding output.

 2.2 - Relational operators

-Relational operators are those that allow us to make comparisons.
-Suppose the numbers to compare are A = 5, B = 2
+Relational operators allow us to make a comparison.
+Suppose the numbers to compare are A = 5, B =2

 :